Inquests & Inquiries

 Jamie was trained during pupillage by inquests specialist and Assistant Coroner Bridget Dolan KC, assisting her with her work as Counsel to the Inquest during the Inquests into the deaths of seven British nationals in the terrorist attack at the In Amenas gas plant in Algeria.
 During pupillage he also assisted barristers working on the Hillsborough Inquests and the Inquest into the death of Amy El-Keria.

-Following this, Jamie was led by Bridget Dolan KC as Counsel to the Inquest in each of the fresh Inquests into deaths at Deepcut Barracks in 1995 and 2001, investigating the circumstances of the deaths by gunshot wounds of Cheryl James (HH Judge Barker CBE KC, 2016), Sean Benton (HH Judge Rook KC, 2018) and Geoff Gray (HH Judge Rook KC, 2019).
+Following this, Jamie was led by Bridget Dolan KC as Counsel to the Inquest in each of the fresh Inquests into deaths at Deepcut Barracks in 1995 and 2001, investigating the circumstances of the deaths by gunshot wounds of Cheryl James (HH Judge Barker CBE QC, 2016), Sean Benton (HH Judge Rook QC, 2018) and Geoff Gray (HH Judge Rook QC, 2019).
 All three deaths took place amid allegedly widespread bullying and assault of army trainees.

 On behalf of families: